BlueFinchCommerce/module-checkout/docs/Extensions.md

 ## How to add a new component

+### Examples

+We have an [example module](https://github.com/genecommerce/better-checkout-new-module-template) that has an example of adding a new shipping method and also a new payment method.

 ### Set up a component file:
 1. Navigate to the `view/frontend/js/checkout/src` directory within your module.
 1. Here, create your component file in the `components` directory.